-CFSC’s work has focused on improvements to the treatment of prisoners, restorative and transformative justice, and the needs of victims (read a brief history of this work (PDF)).
+CFSC’s work has focused on improvements to the treatment of prisoners, restorative and transformative justice, and the needs of victims (learn more about the history of our criminal justice work).
 The present focus is on justice systems and their effects on children and youth.

 Our work and beliefs about criminal justiceCanadian Quakers believe that justice must be compassionate and focus on healing rather than punishment.
 Our work at CFSC is rooted in penal abolition which seeks to eliminate the punitive mindset that focuses on punishing offenders.
 The fostering of justice as healing is the ground from which our methods, processes and partnerships emerge.

 CFSC works toward discerning, developing, and encouraging responses that actively prevent harm, repair harm, and move beyond harm in relation to the justice system.
 We do this in ways that balance the needs of all parties and are concerned for society as a whole.
 We actively promote alternatives to prisons and we encourage the use of restorative and rehabilitative practices.

 - Public education through workshops, resources and facilitating dialogues;

 - Policy influencing through consultations and stakeholder engagement at the Canadian and international levels;